maratai/craftery/writing/keyboards_typing.md

 **Logitech Casa**.
 Terrific "wfh" travel kit with a sensibly designed case containing Bluetooth keyboard, trackpad, and USB-C cable.
 The case itself folds into a laptop stand; note that you do need to use the elastic to secure the stand.
 For "mainstream" keyboards vs. specialty builds, Logitech is very solid.
 The Casa is slim, has a great case design - not the most lightweight option for keyboards but it unfolds into a *stand*, and the whole thing slots together nicely.

+The keyboard has no numpad and has shallow keys with little travel, but for e.g. writing in a café, I don't care.
+I own *two* dedicated numpad devices because they're used in Sibelius for keyboard shortcuts, so I can pack those separately at need.

+**Logitech POP Mechanical Keyboard**
+Super cute, FUN colors (I am shallow).
+The round keys are An Adjustment, ditto the weird media keys (I tend to disable these in macOS), so go in aware.
+I moved away from these keyboards because they're less robust (in keeping with the lower price point) and tend to fail after a few months of hard typing.
+They're fun, though!

+## ProtoArc
+**ProtoArc Foldable Keyboard and Mouse, XKM01** True Full-Size Folding Wireless Keyboard Mouse Combo for Business Travel.

+Charges over USB-C, separate keyboard and mouse connecting over USB-A 2.5 GHz wireless dongle or Bluetooth, has a sensibly designed travel case and tablet/phone stand.

+I picked this up to be a travel "full-sized" keyboard for the rpi.
+Terrific design!
+The keyboard is folding and has shallow key travel BUT it is just large enough to include a numpad.
+I love this for when I don't need the additional laptop stand of the Logitech Casa (which is a great all-in-one travel kit).

+## Royal Kludge
+I've had one defective unit (sadly, it was the folding travel one, although that was heavier than I prefer anyway) but otherwise, these are terrific mechanical keyboards and one of them has been a daily driver for me.
+I've gotten the mechanical keyboards, which also support Bluetooth and have fun LED lights.
+These tend to be solid, heavier devices - not quite as much "built like tank" factor as the Kinesis but I don't travel with them.
+I'd own more of these if they weren't a bit slow to ship from China.

+The Epomaker and Royal Kludge keyboards have roughly similar "typing feel" for me, if that's helpful.